helozano/ansible-training/exercises/2.0/README.md

 * aws_secret_key defined
 * key_pair:

-For key_pair the .pem file should be placed at the same level where the playbook is launched
+For key_pair the key pair must exist in AWS and the .pem file should be placed at the same level where the playbook is launched